tjwilson90/turbo-hearts/README.md

 ## Endpoints

-All endpoints require the caller to pass a `"player"` cookie identifying themselves.
+All endpoints require the caller to pass a `name` cookie identifying themselves.
 There's no authentication; please don't cheat.

 ### `GET /lobby`